 Have you ever wondered why a team of smart, experienced people aren’t performing well?
-It’s not owing to a lack of skills.
-More likely there’s a breakdown in something deeper that precludes the group's ability to generate ideas, get things done, or perform at high levels.
+It’s not a lack of skills.
+More likely there’s a breakdown in something deeper that precludes their ability to generate ideas, get things done or perform at high levels.

 This can happen as a result of many things, but in my mind, it really breaks down to two factors.

-1. Does the team have the diversity of thought to come at things from different perspectives or is it a one-note band?
+1. Does the team have the diversity of thought to come at things from different perspectives or are they a one-note band?

-From our research into psychology and human behavior, we know that thinking is manifested in four distinct areas--conceptual, social, analytical, and structural.
-We also know that every person's behavior falls somewhere along a spectrum in each of three arenas--expressiveness, assertiveness, and flexibility.
+From our research into psychology and human behavior, we know that thinking is manifested four distinct areas–Conceptual, Social, Analytical and Structural.
+We also know that every person falls somewhere along a spectrum of behavior in three arenas: Expressiveness, Assertiveness, and Flexibility.

 Cognitive Diversity: The Golden Ring

 Teams that exhibit a full spectrum of these seven attributes are the goal.
-We call it a Whole Emergenetics, or WE, approach to team building, and it is incredibly powerful in practice.
+We call it a Whole Emergenetics (WE) approach to team building, and it is incredibly powerful in practice.

-A group leaning heavily toward one thinking preference may excel in the formation of ideas but lack the ability to formulate a clear plan and see the project through to the end.
-Or be great at planning and follow-through but short on ideas.
+A group leaning heavily toward one thinking preference may excel in the formation of ideas, but lack the ability to formulate a clear plan and see the project through the end.
+Or great at planning and follow through, but short on ideas.

-Another group may have the potential to embrace diverse speaking but not actually value or elicit all perspectives.
-A team led by a few driving, gregarious people may never let others speak, especially those on the quiet end of the expressiveness spectrum.
+Another group may have the potential to embrace diverse speaking, but it doesn’t actually value or elicit all perspectives.
+A team led by a few driving, gregarious people may never let others speak, especially those on the quiet end of the Expressiveness spectrum.
 Valuable thinking and ideas are lost.

 How to Achieve It

 Put tasks and projects into a diverse approach.
 Any initiative the team works on can be seen through the lens of cognitive diversity.
 If you’re having a meeting, ensure that you approach it from all seven attributes.
-As you come up with solutions, put each into a framework and test it against the full thinking and behavioral spectrum--does the solution speak to analytical concerns, for example?
-Is it resonant for structural thinkers?
+As you come up with solutions, put it into a framework and test it out against the full thinking and behavioral spectrum–does it speak to Analytical concerns for example?
+Is it resonant for Structural thinkers?
 Ask this question for each attribute.